JamesLong199/lung-ultrasound-scan-target-localization/phase3&4/README.md

 # Pipeline
 1. Capture 2D images in two views
-2. Use OpenPose to compute 2D image coordinate of target scan point in each view.
+2. Use ViTPose to compute 2D image coordinate of target scan point in each view.
 3. Compute 3D camera coordinate (in the 1st camera view) of the target scan point using triangulation.
 4. Perform two-view integration to obtain the point cloud (in the 1st camera view)
 5. Locate the 3D camera coordinate in the point cloud, and find corresponding normal estimation.